manojbhargavan/algorithms-and-data-structures/bigo/StepstoDeriveTimeComplexity.md

----
-layout: post
-title: "Steps to Derive Time Complexity - Take 1"
+# Steps to Derive Time Complexity - Take 1
-categories: bigo
----

 We have two major steps to derive the complexity of an algorithm: